-- direct injury
+- a direct injury

-- a tumor or other growth blocks or traps part of your nerve
+- a tumor or other growth blocking or trapping

 - prolonged pressure on the nerve

-- pelvic fractures
+- a pelvic fracture

 - radiation to the pelvis

 - hemorrhage or bleeding into the space behind the

-- a catheter placed into the femoral artery, as may be necessary for certain surgical procedures
+- a catheter placed into the femoral artery, which

 Signs of Femoral Neuropathy

-Your leg or knee might feel weak and you may be unable to put pressure on the
+Your leg or knee might feel weak, and you may be unable to put pressure on the

 - dull aching pain in the genital region

-- lower extremity weakness
+- lower extremity muscle weakness